elixir-europe/biovalidator/README.md

 #### isChildTermOf
-This custom keyword also *evaluates if an ontology term is child of another* and is a simplified version of the graph_restriction keyword.
+This custom keyword also *evaluates if an ontology term is child of another* and is a simplified version of the graphRestriction keyword.
 This keyword is applied to a string (url) and **passes validation if the term is a child of the term defined in the schema**.
 The keyword requires the **parent term** and the **ontology id**, both of which should exist in [OLS - Ontology Lookup Service](https://www.ebi.ac.uk/ols).

 This keyword works by doing an asynchronous call to the [OLS API](https://www.ebi.ac.uk/ols/api/) that will respond with the required information to know if a given term is child of another.